What is SUSS?

 Will there be any other form of Financial Assistance, besides PSEA available?

-What activities are there under Student Life?
+What activities are there under Student Life, and are they compulsory?

 Will there be funding to enable us to participate in competitions and programmes?

-It will be on a case-by-case basis.
+A wide range of such programmes, events and competitions are offered to students on a case-by-case basis.
 Most competitions and programmes selected and endorsed by the office will be funded or subsidised.

 Will the full-time programmes have a counselling service?